 For example, the 50mm f/1.8 is an excellent lens that is inexpensive due to how many were produced.

-Above the viewfinder is a cold shoe.
-On the lower right front of the camera, there is a PC sync port for a flash.
+On top of the viewfinder is a cold shoe.
+On the lower right front of the camera, there is a PC sync port to sync with an electronic flash.

 Also on the right of the camera is a mirror lockup switch.